Emotional Intelligence | Main page on Teen Suicide

 The Internet has given teens a new, safe place to express their thoughts and feelings.
 It has helped them feel less alone by making connections with others in similar life situations.
 Many of them find it much easier to write and chat about their lives online than to talk to someone in person or even anonymously on the phone.
 For those who won't talk to anyone else, for whatever reasons, the Internet has proven to be a life-line.

 The Internet has also provided unprecedented real-time access to their daily lives.
 They can chat and write about events in their homes as they are happening, or minutes after.
 Talking to them and listening to their stories for 5 years now has helped me understand the cause and effect relationships between how they are treated at home and how they think, feel and act.
-By talking to them, and ofen seeing them on their webcams, I have had an insider's view of what goes on in abusive homes.
-And by listening to them I have learned how schools are often emotionally unsupportive, to put it mildly.
+By talking to them we have had an insider's view of what goes on in abusive homes.
+And by listening to them we have learned how schools are often emotionally unsupportive, to put it mildly.

-Talking to suicidal teens and reading their online writing has opened my eyes to how incredibly thoughtful, sensitive and perceptive young people can be even in their early teens and pre-teens.
-It also helped me understand how much emotional pain they can be in, and where this pain comes from, something which has often filled my eyes with tears.
+Talking to suicidal teens and reading their online writing has opened our eyes to how incredibly thoughtful, sensitive and perceptive young people can be even in their early teens and pre-teens.
+It also helped us understand how much emotional pain they can be in, and where this pain comes from, something which has often filled our own eyes with tears.

-As I talk to them I try to build their self-esteems, give them some healthier coping skills and increase their emotional knowledge and understanding.
+As we talk to them we try to build their self-esteems, give them some healthier coping skills and increase their emotional knowledge and understanding.
 There is a great need and a great opportunity for this type of help.
-I am now (May 2005) trying to teach what I do to other teens and am in the early stages of setting up a network of online teens who can help each other.

 Abuse and Suicide

-From my work with teens I have seen for myself that there is a direct and very strong connection between repeated abuse and suicidal feelings.
-While physical and/or sexual abuse by the parents and guardians has been present with every teen I have helped, my observations support the research which shows that emotional abuse does the most lasting damage.
-Often, there has been physical abuse up to around age 12.
+From our work with teens we have seen that there is a direct and very strong connection between repeated abuse and suicidal feelings.
+While physical and/or sexual abuse by the parents and guardians has been present our observations support the research which shows that emotional abuse does the most lasting damage.
+Often, there has been physical abuse up to around age 10-12.
 By then the fear of the parents is well established.
 After that, the abuse is primarily emotional.
-In every case, the teen has suffered from emotional invalidation at home.
+In every case, the teen has suffered from disrespect, lack of emotional need fulfillment and emotional invalidation at home.

 Sometimes, though, the physical and/or sexual abuse also continues up to the time the adolescent is legally able to leave the parents.
 By this point there is often almost nothing left of the person's self-worth and self-esteem.
 Even if they are still alive physically, their souls and spirits have been all but killed.
 It takes an exceptionally resilient person to survive 16 or 18 years of abuse, but some do.
 Others, however, find the emotional pain too great and either kill themselves or make repeated attempts to do so.